Building for Windows¶

 The Windows “Spec-File”¶

-This is the file that controls the build process, and is modeled very loosely on RPM’s
+This file controls the build process and is modeled very loosely on RPM’s

 It’s probably easiest to start by looking at this example spec file.

 the build.
 As with all NVRs in Koji, this must be a unique value.

 platform indicates to VM type the build is running in, and should be in

 [building] lists the files and

-that must be present for the build
+directories that must be present for the build to run.
+Koji administrators

 the build runs, it will fail immediately.
 Files and directories may be listed

 unzip, etc).
 If they are

-Cygwin PATH will be checked for the command.
+PATH for the command.

 [building] lists other packages that

 the build depends on.
-As with rpm
+As with RPM

 buildrequires entries should be package names only (no

 buildrequires can have a colon-delimited list of

 options associated with it, which determine which files from the build will be

 downloaded.
 By default, all Windows files associated with the dependent build